Guide on how to open and close OPG (family farm) in Croatia

 - Name of the OPG

 - Name and surname of the owner/holder of the family farm

 What is a pečat?

 A pečat is an official and legal signature of a company.
-It is a physical stamp that serves as a proof of the authenticity of documents such as contracts, invoices and forms submitted to the government.
+It is a physical stamp that serves as proof of the authenticity of documents such as contracts, invoices, and forms submitted to the government.
 Without pečat (stamp), documents don’t have the same legal value.